Addiction is something that affects communities all over the United Kingdom, and the problem is particularly prevalent here in Liverpool.

 Because of this, predicting the overall price of rehab can be challenging.

-However, there are some factors that can be more accurately predicted.
+However, some factors can be more accurately predicted.

 For example, the type of accommodation can have one of the biggest influences on cost.
 This is usually due to the upkeep and the supervision required for each room.